Just 15 minutes from downtown Québec City, Île d'Orléans is definitely worth a visit!

 Before leaving the island, be sure to visit the gift shops and artisans to sample their cider, terrines, confits, apple butter, and other local delicacies.
 Find our more about the famous blackcurrant liqueur made on Ile d'Orléans at the Economuseum Cassis Monna et filles.

 There are plenty of cozy inns and bed & breakfasts to choose from should you wish to prolong your stay on the island.

 Food buffs will also be in their element thanks to the regional cuisine on offer in the island's charming bistros and first-rate restaurants.

-And did you know that you can buy or rent an audioguide to make the most of your drive around the island?
+And did you know that you can rent an audioguide to make the most of your drive around the island?
 Available from the tourist information office at the entrance to Île d'Orléans, it is one of the easiest ways to learn about the island's history and attractions.